Manathmangalam

 Manathmangalam, also known as Manathumangalam is an important commercial area and an electoral ward of Perinthalmanna Municipality, Malappuram district in Kerala State of India.
-It's also a neighborhood of Perinthalmanna.
+It's also a neighbourhood of Perinthalmanna.

 Manathumangalam is located in Perinthalmanna village in Perinthalmanna Taluk of Perinthalmanna Revenue Division of Malappuram District in Kerala.
 Manathumangalam is the second ward of Perinthalmanna Municipality.
 M.M Sakkeer Hussain is the current councilor of Manathumangalam.

-Law and Order
+Law and order

 Manathumangalam falls under the jurisdiction of Perinthalmanna police station.